We may earn income from links in this post. Please read this Disclosure for details.

 In French cuisine, the term salpicon is a dish of one or more ingredients diced finely and bound with a sauce.
 While there are many varieties of salpicon around the world — beef, seafood salpicón and even pork — the chicken version is probably my favourite.
 Its delicate flavour really allows the other ingredients in the salad to shine.

 Every country seems to have their own version of salpicón de pollo.
 In Peru, it’s made with minced carrot, peas and corn while salpicón de pollo Boliviano usually contains potato, hard boiled egg and mayo.

-This version of salpicón de pollo is based on the one my Guatemalan mother-in-law makes at the family ranch in eastern Guatemala.
+This version of salpicón de pollo is based on the one my Guatemalan mother-in-law makes at the family ranch in Zacapa in eastern Guatemala.
 It contains chicken mixed with minced fresh radishes, mint, cilantro, onion and tomato in a lime vinaigrette.